Nutrition, Fitness, & mOre

 Fatigue Management

 Let’s be clear, the concept of progressive overload does not mean you should just continuously increase the intensity of your workouts with reckless abandon.
 The application of new stressors and increases in intensity need to be strategically managed in order to mitigate the negative impacts of fatigue.
 Fatigue is defined as the “reduction in the ability of an athlete to perform as specific task.”
 (Aita, 2018, pg.
 8).
 If all we do is continuously increase the training load, the favorable adaptations will stop, the athlete will plateau, and eventually we’ll see a decrease in performance and/or injury.
+There must be periods of deloading within a training cycle in order to let the athlete effectively work through the SRA cycle.
+Referring back to the GAS, this is how we avoid the exhaustion/over-training phase (phase 4).
+The frequency and length of the deloading period will depend on the developmental strength level of the athlete.
+A detailed analysis of the different developmental strength levels and how to train athletes within each one will be a topic for a future article; however, I did touch on the topic briefly in this article.

 Conclusion